MilenOrfeev/Lisa/README.md

 ## Contributing
-This project is in its very early stages, but if you would like to contribude, please email me on milen.orfeev@student.manchester.ac.uk
+This project is in its very early stages, but if you would like to contribude, please email me on milen.orfeev@gmail.com